 an overview of traffic and user activity on your network.
-It focuses
+This view

-on the top applications being used, the top users who generate traffic
+focuses on the top most-used applications, the top users who generate

-with a drill down into the bytes, content, threats or URLs accessed
+traffic with a drill down into the bytes, content, threats, and

-by the user, and the most used security rules against which traffic
+URLs accessed by the user, and the most used Security policy rules

-matches occur.
-In addition, you can also view network activity by source
+against which traffic matches occur.
+In addition, you can view network

-or destination zone, region, or IP address, by ingress or egress interfaces,
+activity by source or destination zone, region, or IP address; by

 —Displays an overview